JINhuaqing/jinhuaqing.github.io/_pages/about.md

 Prof. [Guosheng Yin](https://web.hku.hk/~gyin/) in the University of Hong Kong and my bachelor degree in statistics from Zhejiang University.
 My research interests include Bayesian statistics, brain imaging and clinical trial.
-**If you are interested in working with me, please feel free to contact me via email (kevinjin0423@gmail.com).**

 News
 ====
-* 2025-07: I will join the Department of Statistics and Data Science at Tsinghua University as a tenure-track assistant professor in September 2025.
+* 2025-09: I joined the Department of Statistics and Data Science at Tsinghua University as a tenure-track assistant professor.

 Education